LakshmiBVsiri/Todo-byVoice/README.md

 -------------------
 If this works — great, you’re a genius.
 If it doesn’t — it’s clearly the computer’s fault.
 Blame it.
 Loudly.
+For the Detailed Information check out the other read me file